duckafire/simple-api-rest/docs/conventions/nomenclature.md

 # Code conventions

-## Directory/file name
+## Names

-In general mode, files that:

-* Export an object must be named like `index.ts`.
+### General

-* Export a function must be named in `cobol-case`.
+1. Directories, files and endpoints must be to follow the `cobol-case`.
-* Export a class must be named in `PascalCase`.
+1. `index.ts` is a reserved file name.

-> [!NOTE]
+> [!IMPORTANT]
-> All folders must be have one `index.ts`.
-It is responsibly by import and
-> export all content exported by its neighbors, in an "object no typed" format.
+> `index.ts` must import and to export all the content exported by its neighbors, in a

-The content of the `controllers/` have themselves nomenclature rules, that affect files and folder.
-It is reference to API endpoint, where the final word of the endpoint is a file and the other are folders, like:
+> single object.
+If a neighbor export an object, it must be spreaded.

+### Controllers

+1. Structure of the controllers must be similar to structure of their endpoints.
+1. Files must be suffixed by their HTTP Request Method (`<name>.<method>.ts`).

 ```
-foobar://foo.bar/person/worker/register
+# endpoint
+/person/worker/register

+# structure
 └ controllers/
     ├ person/
     │   ├ worker/